-The story of IVF in the U.S. marks the beginning of millions of babies born to date through technology and advanced reproductive procedures, each one making their historical mark on our great nation.
+The story of IVF in the U.S. marks the beginning of millions of babies born to date through technology and advanced reproductive procedures, each one making its historical mark on our great nation.

-The political opinion of IVF and governmental regulations of research were still evolving.
+The political opinion of IVF and governmental regulations of research was still evolving.
 More Americans were accepting of the concept but the Pope was adamantly opposed.

 After wading through more regulatory hurdles, the first U.S. IVF clinic was opened by the Jones doctors in Virginia.
 The race was on but Australia was the second county to announce a test tube baby in 1980.
 The U.S. announced the birth of IVF baby Elizabeth Carr in 1981.

-AFTER THE BIRTH OF ELIZABETH CARR: what happened next can be described as “viral” in today’s terminology.
+What happened after the birth of Elizabeth Carr can be described as “viral” in today’s terminology.
 The following advancements in In Vitro Fertilization (IVF) took off like wildfire:

 - Fertility Drugs were improved.